-Absorption of nitrogen from food, fertilizer and manure
+Absorption of nitrogen from food, fertiliser and manure

 A large part of the nitrogen that is applied to plants (in mineral fertiliser or manure) or eaten by animals in feed is not absorbed.
 Absorption is probably 59-60% for crops and less for animals.
-Global estimates for absorption of N (ie: protein) by animals are: pigs globally, 20%; poultry globally, 34%; dairy products in US, 40%; beef cattle in US, 5%.5 The remaining N in animal feed is excreted in urine and faeces and is either deposited on land by the animals or stored on farm and subsequently spread on land.
+Global estimates for absorption of N (i.e. protein) by animals are: pigs globally, 20%; poultry globally, 34%; dairy products in US, 40%; beef cattle in US, 5%.5 The remaining N in animal feed is excreted in urine and faeces and is either deposited on land by the animals or stored on farm and subsequently spread on land.
 The manure in the environment that is not absorbed by plants produces large amounts of N2O and ammonia (NH3).
-The demand from intensive animal production for high protein/high nitrogen animal feed and the production of feed-crops therefore contributes to N2O production (and pollution by ammonia).
+The demand from intensive animal production for high-protein/high-nitrogen animal feed and the production of feed-crops therefore contributes to the production of N2O, a greenhouse gas and ozone depleting substance (as well as resulting in pollution by ammonia).